-Literally every one of the ingredients in this smoothie qualifies to be called a “super food”, but I’d like to highlight two really essential ones, dark chocolate, and banana.
+Every one of the ingredients in this smoothie qualifies to be called a “superfood”, but I’d like to highlight two essential ones, dark chocolate, and banana.

 According to neuroscientist Will Clower, Ph.D., eating chocolate 20 minutes before and five minutes after lunch and dinner can suppress your appetite by up to 50 percent.

 But don’t go overboard with chocolate consumption.
 And make sure you are picking up unsweetened dark chocolate cocoa (or cacao powder).
 It is so the sugar doesn’t overshadow the healthiness of cacao and pure chocolate.

 This is also another food where its health merits have been a hot debate.
 Some passionately argue against bananas for its medium glycemic index (score 62) while others praise them for packing a real nutritional punch.

 Studies show bananas are acceptable.
 According to HuffPost Living, resistance starch found in foods like banana and beans has a positive effect on fat levels by having good bacteria turning the starch into fatty acid and metabolizing fats.
 It helps decrease obesity and prevents fat accumulation in the long-term.

 Resistance starch found in bananas also helps with your weight loss in a few additional ways.